Naismith, John A.

 Apart from photographing a football match in June of 1886 with Northumberland v.
 Wallsend and an event to mark the installation of an engine at Homeville Colliery, where ‘many prominent businessmen of West Maitland were present’ in December of the following year, Naismith’s photography seems unremarkable.

-A Mr John Naismith was also reported in connection with a death in June of 1886, but it is not clear if this was the photographer or someone else with the same name.
+A Mr John Naismith was reported in connection with a death in June of 1886, but it is not clear if this was the photographer or someone else with the same name.
 Photographers Moss and Kedwell were also named in the article.
-[3]
+[2]

 This advertisement from 9 May 1891 indicates that Naismith’s is now the N.S.W.
 Photo Co., operating for a short season.
 [3]